RAPID-Platform-Projects/Rapid-Docs/training/System Build Foundational/5-Adaptive Document/2-Activity/2-Activity.md

 # Activity - Create an Adaptive Document Form

-The Sales Team of Stationery Inc. is happy with the infrastructure you have created for them to record Sales Leads data.
+The Sales Team of Stationary Inc. is happy with the infrastructure you have created for them to record Sales Leads data.
 The Sales team interacts with every lead and then record their data carefully in the data table.

 However, the Sales Head has now requested you to create a form.
 This form should have a public url which can be accessed by anyone.
 The form should be connected to the data table - Lead Details.
 This form will be provided to the leads directly and they will fill in their details directly to the system.
 The Sales Head is planning to host this form on the webpage of the company website and other marketing campaign webpages.